kjotoole/cachechu/readme.txt

       index.php

-    2. To enable stat logging, the following file should exist:
+    3. To enable stat logging, the following file should exist:

       data/stats.ini

+    4. If your host cannot test clients on a port other than 80, set [Host] Testing in config.ini to 0.

 IV.
 Web interface

-    1. 'Ping and Get' outputs a 'get' and 'ping' GWebCache request.
+    1. 'Test Cache' outputs a 'get' and 'ping' GWebCache request.

     2. 'Update' performs a URL 'update' GWebCache request with the URL entered.